laclouis5/globox/README.md

 ### COCO Evaluation

-Evaluating is as easy as:
+COCO Evaluation is also supported:

 ```python
 evaluator = COCOEvaluator(